Do I need to Avoid Dairy After Prostate Cancer?

 If you’re eating well and maintaining your weight, it helps to think about what a food is contributing to your diet and how often it’s part of your usual way of eating.

 Foods like natural yoghurt or kefir can provide protein and beneficial bacteria, and can be worth including more regularly.
-There’s also space for things like good quality cheese across the week.
+There’s also space for foods like cheese as part of a balanced diet.

 Dairy foods with added sugars or more heavily processed options - such as sweetened yoghurts, desserts or shop-bought milk-based drinks - are usually better kept as an occasional choice rather than something you rely on day to day.